 Want to participate?

-Please fill out this Google form to help us gather your contact information.
-We’ll send you more information about submission procedures in the coming few weeks!
 We are willing to accept both paper and digital submissions.
 For questions, please contact the Walter Havighurst Special Collections and University Archives.

 Rachel Makarowski (Special Collections Librarian) and Jacky Johnson (University Archivist)